ivujevic/fast_alignment/Readme.md

 | blastx        | Align DNA query against a protein reference database                    |

 ###General options
-This options is necessary in all modules.
+This options is necessary in all modes.

 | Option  |  Short | Default | Description       |
 | --------|--------| --------| ------------------|